noahlorinczcomi/MRBEE/README.md

 # MRBEE
-The MRBEE package is designed for conducting multivariable Mendelian Randomization (MVMR) analyses.
-MRBEE.IMRP removes weak instrument bias, which is caused by the estimation error of exposures and outcome GWAS, by using an unbiased estimatin function.
-On the other hand, MRBEE iteratively detected and remove the horiztonal pleiotropy using a pleiotropy test, making it robust to horizontal pleiotropy.
+The MRBEE package is designed for conducting multivariable Mendelian Randomization (MVMR) analyses. ```MRBEE.IMRP()``` removes weak instrument bias, which is caused by the estimation error of exposures and outcome GWAS, by using an unbiased estimatin function.
+MRBEE iteratively detects and removes horiztonal pleiotropy using a pleiotropy test, making it robust to horizontal pleiotropy.

 ## Installation
-You can install the MRBEE package directly from GitHub using the following command:
+You can install the ```MRBEE``` package directly from GitHub using the following command:
 ```R
 # Install the devtools package if you haven't already
 if (!requireNamespace("devtools", quietly = TRUE))